How to Make Irish Coffee (A Simple Recipe)

 While there is no single best version, there are quite a few variations on this popular drink.
 Here are a few of them!

-Buena Vista Recipe – This version, named after the California restaurant that popularized the coffee drink, uses two sugar cubes for the sweetener and is topped with lightly whipped cream.
+- Buena Vista Recipe – This version, named after the California restaurant that popularized the coffee drink, uses two sugar cubes for the sweetener and is topped with whipped cream.

 FREE DOWNLOAD: 19 Mouthwatering Coffee Recipes In A Beautiful, Print-Worthy E-Book.